department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 service-connected disability: In most cases, add the definition separately as another sentence or a note below a bulleted list.
 For example: "Having a service-connected disability means we've concluded that you're disabled because of an illness or injury caused—or made worse—by your active-duty service."

+Service-Disabled Veterans Insurance (S-DVI).
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 service member: Two words, lowercase.
-This follows the DOD style guide as well as OPIA guidance. **Exception:** When it appears as part of a  branded product or program name, such as:

-- Servicemembers’ Group Life Insurance (SGLI)
+This follows the DOD style guide as well as OPIA guidance. **Exception:** When it appears as part of a  branded product or program name, like Servicemembers’ Group Life Insurance (SGLI).

-- Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE)
-- Servicemembers’ Group Life Insurance Traumatic Injury Protection (TSGLI)
+Servicemembers’ Group Life Insurance (SGLI).
+Note that the word Servicemembers’ is plural with a plural possessive apostrophe.
+Because this is a proper noun, we follow the "Servicemember" spelling here, instead of our house style, "service member."
+- See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).
+Note that the word Servicemembers’ is plural with a plural possessive apostrophe.
+Because this is a proper noun, we follow the "Servicemember" spelling here, instead of our house style, "service member."
+- See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Servicemembers’ Group Life Insurance Traumatic Injury Protection (TSGLI).
+Note that the word Servicemembers’ is plural with a plural possessive apostrophe.
+Because this is a proper noun, we follow the "Servicemember" spelling here, instead of our house style, "service member."
+- See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 sign in, sign out: Don't use log in/log out, login ID, or sign on.
   -	**Like this:** Sign in to make an appointment.